-Lord Abbett provides investment advisory and administrative services to the Lord Abbett Funds.
-Lord Abbett receives investment advisory and administrative fees for its services typically paid monthly in arrears based on the average daily net assets of each Fund at annual rates described in each Lord Abbett Fund's Prospectus and Statement of Additional Information.
+Lord Abbett provides investment advisory and administrative services to the Lord Abbett Funds, the Lord Abbett Interval Funds and the Lord Abbett BDCs.
+Lord Abbett receives investment advisory and administrative fees for its services typically paid monthly in arrears based on the average daily net assets of each Fund at annual rates described in each Fund's Prospectus and Statement of Additional Information.
 Similarly, Lord Abbett receives investment advisory fees for its services to the Lord Abbett Global Funds, which fees accrue daily and are calculated and payable monthly in arrears at annual rates as described in each fund's offering documents.